 Invest time to understand what their career goals and aspirations are.
 Then, work together to set milestones to help them progress toward their goals.

 Salaries aren’t the only reason employees are satisfied with their work.
 However, they are usually at the top of the wishlist of every employee.

-Competitive salary and benefits can help in making employees feel appreciated and satisfied.
+Competitive salaries and benefits can help in making employees feel appreciated and satisfied.
 They will also have less motivation to look for another job that pays them well.

 How To Measure Job Satisfaction?

 Measuring the pulse of your organization was mainly confined to the annual engagement surveys or performance reviews.
 However, the world of work is changing.
 The workplace is becoming more competitive and agile.